knadh/listmonk/docs/docs/content/installation.md

 # Installation

-Listmonk requires Postgres ⩾ 12.
+listmonk requires Postgres ⩾ 12.

-See the "tutorials" section at the bottom for detailed guides.
+See the "[Tutorials](#tutorials)" section at the bottom for detailed guides.

 ## Binary
 - Download the [latest release](https://github.com/knadh/listmonk/releases) and extract the listmonk binary.